-- In a small bowl stir together the food gel coloring and the pure strawberry extract until the color is evenly dissolved.
+- Food coloring: In a small bowl, stir together the food gel coloring and the pure strawberry extract until the color is evenly dissolved.
 Set aside.

-- Place the sugar, cubed butter and evaporated milk in a saucepan.
-Bring to a boil on medium low heat, stirring often.
+- Cook: Place the sugar, cubed butter, and evaporated milk in a saucepan.
+Bring to a boil on medium-low heat, stirring often.
 Once it boils, stir continuously and start checking the temperature with a candy thermometer.
-Once the mixture reaches 112 degrees Celsius/ 234 degrees Fahrenheit remove the pan from the heat.
+Once the mixture reaches 234 degrees Fahrenheit/ 112 degrees Celsius, remove the pan from the heat.

-- Drop the food coloring mixture all over the fudge mixture.
+- Make swirls: Drop small amounts of the food coloring mixture all over the fudge mixture.
 Using a knife or a fork, create a swirled pattern by carefully going through the fudge mixture back and forth.
-Don't overdo it or the fudge will turn completely pink.
+Don't overdo it, or the fudge will turn completely pink.

-- Either pour the fudge mixture into a square baking dish lined with oiled aluminum foil or place small dollops of it in heart-shaped (or any other shape) silicon molds.
+- Let set: Pour the fudge mixture into the prepared pan or place small dollops of it in heart-shaped (or any other shape) silicone molds.
 Let cool for a while, then transfer to the fridge until completely set.

-- The strawberry fudge keeps for about 2 weeks in the refrigerator.
-To stop it from drying out, you should wrap it in wax paper and then place it in an airtight container.
+- Store: The strawberry fudge keeps for about 2 weeks in the refrigerator.
+To stop it from drying out, you should wrap it in wax paper and place it in an airtight container.

-- Vodka or pure vanilla extract can be used instead.
+- If strawberry essence is unavailable, use vodka or pure vanilla extract.
 If using vanilla extract, leave out the vanilla extract needed later in the recipe.
-Using vanilla extract will reduce the strawberry flavor, the strawberry marshmallow fluff is not enough for a strong strawberry flavor, unless you use the strawberry essence as well.
-However, vanilla fudge is also delicious.
+Using vanilla extract will reduce the strawberry flavor; the strawberry marshmallow fluff is not enough for an intense strawberry flavor unless you use the strawberry essence.
+However, pink vanilla fudge is also delicious.